VariantSync/Vatras/README.md

 > Note to the OOSPLA Artifact Reviewers:
 > This is a source code and proof artifact.

+> Note to the OOPSLA Artifact Reviewers:
+> Some links in this document only work from within the repository.
+> Some links are relative, pointing to specific files or directories which are unavailable
+> when reading this documentation as a standalone file.

 This is the supplementary Agda library for our paper _On the Expressive Power of Languages for Static Variability_ conditionally accepted at Object-Oriented Programming, Systems, Languages & Applications 2024 (OOPSLA 2024).

 This library formalizes all results in our paper: